haltakov/suboptimal/explanations/machine-learning-terms.md

 # Machine Learning Terms

-Researchers often have the ability to invent complicated names for simple things.
-This should help you uncover the real meaning of those perplexing terms.
+Researchers often invent complicated names for simple things.
+This page will help you uncover the real meaning of those perplexing terms.

 <table>
 <thead>